daleao/sdv/README.md

 The available modules are listed below. **Please read this page carefuly in its entirety.** Modules can be toggled on or off **in the title screen** via GMCM.
 Each module is itself highly configurable, and will be added to the GMCM menu if enabled.
 Some modules require specific enabling/disabling instructions you should pay attention to.
 These requirements will be mentioned below.

 - **[PRFS](Modules/Professions#margo--professions-prfs)** is the original module, formely known as Walk Of Life.
 It overhauls all the game's professions with the goal of supporting more diverse and interesting playstyles.
-It also introduces optional Prestige mechanics for very-late game save files and Limit Breaks for Combat professions.
+It also introduces optional Prestige mechanics with level 20 progression for very-late game save files and Limit Breaks for Combat professions.

 - **[CMBT](Modules/Combat#margo--combat-cmbt)** ﻿is a huge overhaul of nearly all aspects of combat; from rebalanced stats, melee and ranged weapons, rings and enchantments, to entirely new mechanics like status effects, weapon combos, a new weapon type, Gemstone Music Theory, and much more. **This module adds new items via Json Assets, and thus may cause Json Shuffle on existing saves.**

 - **[PNDS](Modules/Ponds#margo--ponds-pnds)** is a complement to the new Aquarist profession.
 It allows Fish Ponds to produce Roe with scaling quantities and qualities, spontaneously grow algae, and even enrich metallic nuclei...

 - **[TXS](Modules/Taxes#margo--taxes-txs)** is a complement to the new Conservationist profession.
-It introduces a realistic taxation system as an added challenge and end-game gold sink.
-Because surely a nation at war would be capitalizing on that juicy farm income.
+It introduces a realistic taxation system, including the ability to deduct business expenses and even evade taxes.
+Adds some extra challenge, an end-game gold sink, and immersiveness.
+Because surely a nation **at war** would capitalize on a millionaire farmer.

 - **[TOLS](Modules/Tools#margo--tools-tols)** is a one-stop-shop for tool customization and quality-of-life.
 It enables resource-tool charging, farming-tool customization, intelligent tool auto-selection, and even adds Radioactive tool upgrades, among other things.

-- **[TWX](Modules/Tweex#margo--tweex-twx)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module.
+- **[TWX](Modules/Tweex#margo--tweex-twx)** is the final module, and serves as a repository for smaller tweaks and fixes to inconsistencies not large enough to merit a separate module. *Feel free to suggest new tweaks for this module.*

 Please note that only the Professions and Tweex modules are enabled by default.